All Episodes

 All right.

-I gotta get to work here.
+I got to get to work here.

-I gotta get to the news in anyway.
+I got to get to the news.

-And the Republicans, I hope you're proud of yourselves, because guess what?
+And the Republicans, I hope you're proud of yourselves because guess what?

 We got some interesting information.